 Henley & Partner’s list is one of several indexes created by financial firms to rank global passports according to the access they provide to their citizens.

-The Henley Passport Index is based on data provided by the International Air Transport Authority (IATA) and covers 199 passports and 227 travel destinations.
+The Henley Passport Index ranks 199 passports according to the number of destinations their holders can access without a prior visa.
 It is updated in real time throughout the year, as and when visa policy changes come into effect.